Armenia–China relations: Industry

 In May 2010, Shanna (Shanxi-Nairit) Synthetic Rubber Co., jointly funded by Shanxi Synthetic Rubber Group and Armenia's Nairit LLC, was established and started production.
 Armenia's president attended the inauguration of the Shanxi-Nairit joint venture, marking the commencement of the company's chloroprene rubber production in Datong.
 Shanxi-Nairit joint venture was created based on an agreement signed in 2003 by the Shanxi Synthetic Rubber Company (China) and Nairit LLC (RA).
 Nairit LLC holds 40 percent of Shanxi-Nairit's shares.

 China and Armenia have signed some bilateral cooperation agreements related to agriculture and scientific research, including the "Xinjiang-Armenia Top-quality Fruit Tree Planting Technical Cooperation", the "Central Asian Sci-Tech Exchange and Cooperation on Grapes", and the "Study on Vinyl Acetate and Its Byproducts".

-Education and Culture
+Education and culture

 The Chinese and Armenian governments have agreed to send 15 exchange students to study in each other's country each year.
 However, the two countries have not yet signed an agreement ensuring that the exchange students can receive credit for their work complete abroad.
 At present, there are no direct flights between Armenia and China.[11].

 Every year, China celebrates Armenian Cultural Day and Armenia celebrates Chinese Cultural Day.
 Armenians are very interested in Chinese culture and enjoy a variety of Chinese theatrical performances.

 Confucius Institute opened at Yerevan State Linguistic University in 2008.
 Another Confucius Institute opened elsewhere in Armenia.
 Additionally, in 2018, the Chinese-Armenian Friendship School opened in Yerevan.

 Military

+Armenia has established diplomatic relations and military-technical collaborations with China.
+This includes the importation of Chinese-made weapons and the training of Armenian officers at Chinese military academies.
+Additionally, China provides 10 million yuan annually in military assistance for non-lethal activities aimed at enhancing security around the infrastructure of the Silk Road Economic Belt (SREB).